 Deciding on an urn or casket, signing a contract for grave plot maintenance, selecting funeral speeches, organizing the memorial service, sending out obituaries individually or getting them printed in the newspaper: The bereaved have a lot to decide and take care of after a loved one's death.
-More than 900,000 people die in Germany every year.
+Before the coronovirus pandemic, close to 1 million people died in Germany every year.

-At the same time, cemeteries increasingly face vast, unused spaces, as many graves, which are not property in Germany but are rented, free up after a certain period of years.
+At the same time, cemeteries increasingly face vast, unused spaces, as many graves — which are not considered to be property in Germany but are rented — free up after a certain number of years.

 More cremations than caskets

-Some model cemeteries in Germany, including Europe's largest cemetery in Hamburg-Ohlsdorf, already cater to people's special funeral wishes and offer a wide array of burial variations, said von Zitzewitz.
-For the most part, however, German cemeteries with their many rules and regulations are inflexible, and their services are "old-fashioned" and too expensive for mourners, she added.
+Some model cemeteries in Germany, including Europe's largest cemetery in Hamburg-Ohlsdorf, already cater to people's special funeral wishes and offer a wide array of burial variations, Walter says.

-Through the cremation trend and an increase in burials that don't need a cemetery at all, like burials at sea or in forests, many German cemeteries now find themselves with large unused spaces on their hands.
-After all, a grave site for an urn is considerably smaller than for a casket.
+Through the cremation trend and an increase in burials that don't need a cemetery at all — such as burials at sea or in forests — many German cemeteries are now finding themselves with large unused spaces on their hands.
+After all, a gravesite for an urn is considerably smaller than for a casket.

-Large, park-like communal grave site areas — maintenance-free, which is unusual in a country where families typically rent a plot for 20 to 30 years and are responsible for its often pricey upkeep — are also increasingly popular in Germany.
-A loved one's individual grave site may not be defined or marked there, but mourners definitely have a place of commemoration.
+Large, park-like communal gravesite areas which are maintenance-free — unusual in a country where families typically rent a plot for 20 to 30 years and are responsible for its often pricey upkeep — are also increasingly popular in Germany.
+There, a loved one's individual gravesite may not be defined or marked, but mourners definitely have a place to commemorate them.

-Of course, some traditions endure, including the funeral service and a reception afterward — only the framework has changed, according to von Zitzewitz, who argues that mourners increasingly opt for a "tailor-made farewell with traditional elements."
+Of course, some traditions endure, including the funeral service and a reception afterward — only the framework has changed, according to Walter.
+He argues that mourners increasingly opt for a "tailor-made farewell with traditional elements."